I used SVN & Tortoise SVN years ago. There was one cool feature: ignore-on-commit.

 makes file changes ‘invisible’ for git tree status;git unhide <filename>

-unhides file from beeing ‘invisible’ for git;git show-hidden
+unhides file from being ‘invisible’ for git;git show-hidden

 shows all ‘invisible’ files;